In the early 20th century, the Russian Tsar Nicholas II and his wife, the Tsarina Alexandra, welcomed a homeless monk into their home.

-Learn more about the death of Hitler and what then happened to his remains on this episode of Everything Everywhere Daily.
+Learn about Rasputin, the magical man who wouldn’t die, on this episode of Everything Everywhere Daily.

 Sponsors